‘Teen Mom 2’ Dad Javi Marroquin Signs Book Deal For Tell-All: ‘It’s Official’

 In other Javi Marroquin news, the reality star and his new girlfriend, Real World star Madison Channing Walls, appear to have broken up after a very short period.
 Although the couple hasn’t confirmed that they are no longer dating, Javi Marroquin has removed all photos of Walls from his Instagram page.

-As fans may recall, Javi Marroquin went public with Walls during a visit to Philadelphia earlier this month and during their night out, he shared a photo of the two of them on Instagram.
-Meanwhile, on Walls’ page, she shared another photo of herself and the Teen Mom 2 star and has yet to remove the picture from her account.
+As fans may recall, Javi Marroquin went public with Walls during a visit to Philadelphia earlier this month, and during their night out, he shared a photo of the two of them on Instagram.
+Meanwhile, on Walls’ page, she shared another photo of herself and the Teen Mom 2 star and had yet to remove the picture from her account.

 To see more of Javi Marroquin, his ex-wife, Kailyn Lowry, and their family, tune into new episodes of Teen Mom 2 Season 7B on Monday nights at 9 p.m. on MTV.